Special Inspector General for Pandemic Recovery: Brian Miller

-Brian D. Miller was confirmed to the post of Special Inspector General for Pandemic Recovery on June 2, 2020.

 On 3 April 2020, President Trump indicated that he would nominate Brian D. Miller to be the Special Inspector General for Pandemic Recovery.
 At the time, Miller was a special assistant to Trump and senior associate counsel in the Office of White House Counsel.
-This raised concerns about his ability to be apolitical; a former assistant U.S. attorney opined, "It’s antithetical to oversight to have someone with a tight connection to the White House.
-It seems weird to have a White House lawyer play this role."
-The selection was praised by the Project on Government Oversight, among others, but criticized by Democrats, who noted that Miller, as part of the White House Counsel, defended President Trump during his first impeachment.
+This raised concerns about his ability to be apolitical and was criticized by Democrats.
+The selection was praised by the Project on Government Oversight.
 Senate Democratic Leader Chuck Schumer released a statement on April 4 saying that "a member of the president’s own staff is exactly the wrong type of person to choose for this position."
+Miller's qualifications include serving as the Inspector General of the General Services Administration; senior counsel to the Deputy Attorney General; Assistant United States Attorney; and counsel to the USA.

 Miller was formally nominated by the Trump administration on 6 April 2020.
 The U.S. Senate Banking Committee held his confirmation hearing on May 5 and voted on May 12 to advance his nomination to the full Senate.
 The Senate confirmed him on June 2.